husyinc/husyinc/README.md

 ## Codebase

 This repo is a "mono-repo" with modules.
-Million ships as one NPM package, but has first class modules for more complex, but important extensions.
+Husy ships as one NPM package, but has first class modules for more complex, but important extensions.
 Each module has its own folder in the `/packages` directory.

 | Module                                                                                               | Description                                                                                                                                                                                   |
 | ---------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |